aspencapital/candidate-project-software-engineer/README.md

 ### Technical

 * The service can be created in the language/framework of your choice.
+However, please do not reuse boilerplate code from another project as this makes it hard to see the pieces you have created which is a goal of this exercise.
 * You can use any db technology you like.

 Bonuses for providing: